About the National Day of RemembranceLeadership Resources Here >>

-On Saturday, September 14, 2013, Citizens for a Pro-Life Society, Priests for Life and the Pro-Life Action League co-sponsored the first annual National Day of Remembrance for Aborted Children, calling on pro-life Americans to honor the gravesites of our unborn brothers and sisters.
+On Saturday, September 14, 2019, Citizens for a Pro-Life Society, Priests for Life and the Pro-Life Action League will co-sponsor the 6th annual National Day of Remembrance for Aborted Children, calling on pro-life Americans to honor the gravesites of our aborted brothers and sisters.

-Solemn prayer vigils were be conducted at these gravesites, of which there are 42 across the United States, as well as at dozens of other sites dedicated in memory of aborted children.
-The date of September 14, 2013, was chosen for the event because it marks the 25th anniversary of the burial of several hundred abortion victims in Milwaukee, Wisconsin.
+Solemn prayer vigils will be conducted at these gravesites, of which there are 51 across the United States, as well as at dozens of other sites dedicated in memory of aborted children.

 Why Visit the Gravesites of the Aborted Unborn?

-Touching the reality of abortion happens in various ways: hearing a description of the procedure, seeing diagrams of it, seeing images of aborted children, hearing a woman's personal testimony of regret over her abortion.
+Touching this reality happens in various ways: hearing a vivid description of the procedure, seeing diagrams of it or images of aborted children, hearing a woman's personal testimony of regret over her abortion.

-This impact, whereby abortion no longer remains an abstraction, can be brought to an even more profound level when experienced in an event, such as a funeral for an aborted baby.
+This impact, whereby abortion no longer remains an abstraction, can be brought to an even more profound level when experienced during an event, such as the funeral for an aborted baby.

 Tens of thousands of these children have been retrieved and buried at gravesites across our country.
-The stories of how they were killed, how they were found, and how they were buried, along with the images and videos that accompany those events, are powerful tools to awaken the consciences of our fellow citizens.
+The stories of how they were killed, how they were found, and how they were buried, along with the pictures and videos that document those events, are powerful tools to awaken the consciences of our fellow citizens.

-But while a funeral and burial for an aborted baby may be a relatively rare event, the opportunity to visit the burial places and recall how those children got there does not have to be rare—in fact, it should not be rare.
+But while a funeral and burial for an aborted baby may be a relatively rare event, the opportunity to visit the burial places and recall how those children got there does not have to be rare—in fact, it shouldn't be.

 Pro-lifers should be visiting these gravesites—and other memorial sites dedicated to aborted babies—as a regular part of their pro-life witness.
 That's what the National Day of Remembrance for Aborted Children is all about.

-Though the first annual National Day of Remembrance has now passed, you can still carry on the spiritual mission of this event by visiting a gravesite of aborted children or other memorial site to offer prayers of mourning for the victims of abortion.
-You can find the site nearest you here.
+Pro-lifers are also encouraged to carry on the spiritual mission of the Day of Remembrance througout the year by visiting a gravesite of aborted children or other memorial site to offer prayers of mourning for the victims of abortion.
+Find the site nearest you here.

 During your visit, you may wish to pray one of the following prayers prepared for the National Day of Remembrance: